adarshnagrikar14/Aashray-gsc23/README.md

 <br>

 <h1>Attributions</h1>
 <h4>1.
 Thankyou Flaticon for the required vector images.
 Visit here to know more www.flaticon.com <br>2.
 Thankyou Freepik for the required images and graphics.
 Visit here to know more www.freepik.com <br>3.
 Thankyou Lottiefiles for the required animation files.
-Visit here to know more www.lottiefiles.com </h4>
+Visit here to know more www.lottiefiles.com <br>4.
+Thankyou Flutter team for making app development easier and faster.
+Visit here to know more www.flutter.dev</h4>
 <br>

 <h1>A Team work by</h1>